whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/fusion-360-check-model-bounding-box-size.md

 date: 2023-06-15T05:27:44
 lastmod: 2023-09-07T20:30:15
 ---
+In order to check the model bounding box size in [Fusion 360](fusion-360.md):
 - Make sure your file is set to millimeters.
 - Check the properties of the component that you want to export to know the bounding box size.
 - The total bounding box should be less than 50mm in all directions.